survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Rendering Through `index.jsx`

 We'll need to adjust our `index.js` to render the component correctly.
 Note that I've renamed it as `index.jsx` given we have JSX content there.
-First the rendering logic creates a DOM element where it will render.
+First, the rendering logic creates a DOM element where it will render.
 Then it renders our application through React.

 **app/index.jsx**